briancrink/accessedu/documentation/addendum/adherence.md

 To students, learning meant a syllabus, homework, studying, and testing.

-To the curious, learning meant quest and untold journey, no objective, and in essence learning for the sake of learning.
+To the curious, learning meant quest through untold journey and learning for the sake of learning.

 ## Interesting Problem